-The short answer is yes: blood testing can show heavy alcohol use.
+The short answer is yes: alcohol blood test can show heavy alcohol use.
 However, timing plays a significant role in the accuracy of blood alcohol testing.
 In a typical situation, blood alcohol tests are only accurate six to 12 hours after someone consumes their last beverage.
 A person’s blood alcohol level can vary depending on your last drink and the time of the test.

 Blood tests can help identify excessive alcohol use and possible liver damage.
 They may also be used to monitor changes in someone’s alcohol consumption during recovery.